 What causes piles?

 The tissue in your rectum is rich in blood vessels.
 When this tissue is repeatedly stressed, over time the blood vessels become dilated and swollen and the tissue becomes weak.
 This can be from constipation, being overweight and pregnancy.

 Symptoms of piles include a swelling protuberance from the anus which will feel like small fleshy lumps and will look like a bunch of grapes.
 Rectal bleeding, a mucus discharge and itchy skin around the anus will also tell you there's a problem.

 How Can I Stop PIles?

-) are idea for helping to ease the pain and discomfort of piles.
+Toilet stools, such as the Go Better Toilet Stool, are ideal for helping to ease the pain and discomfort of piles.

 Pelvic floor exercises will help keep your rectal muscles taut, toned and free from sagging.
 It also increases blood circulation in the area thus preventing blood from pooling.
 Pelvic floor exercises have also been known to aid in rectal prolapse and anal incontinence which are also caused by weak pelvic muscles.

 First we need to identify the muscles we want to target.
 Squeeze your rectum as if trying to hold back wind or poo.
 You can also place a lubricated finger inside your rectum and squeeze.
 If you can feel your rectum clench around your finger, you've found it.
 Practise contracting and holding for 5 seconds at a time then resting for 6.
 Do this for about 20 minutes a day.